ChrisChrisLoLo/youwu36/README.md

 ## Handwired
 There is a handwired case available that I'm fairly happy with.
 You can find it in the `./case` directory

+## Attribution
+All emojis designed by OpenMoji – the open-source emoji and icon project.
+License: CC BY-SA 4.0